-- Add support for directly loading XEX files without having to wrap them into ATR files or Atarimax Maxflash images.
+- Add support for directly loading XEX files without wrapping them into ATR disk images or Atarimax Maxflash cartridge images.

-What should a interested buyer of The!Cart know before purchasing?
+What should an interested buyer of "The!Cart" know before purchasing?

 - It's probably not the single solution you want.
-It very convenient for gaming, for other things like data exchange or saving stuff you should still have a SIO2USB, SIO2SD or similar in parallel.
+It is very convenient for gaming and other things like data exchange or saving stuff.
+It would be best if you still had a SIO2USB, SIO2SD, or similar in parallel.

-- To keep the price low, The!Cart is shipped without a shell.
-You can print you own shell based on the 3D models provided below.
+- "The!Cart" is shipped without a shell to keep the price low.
+You can print your shell based on the 3D models provided below.

 The!Cart V1 Shells

-The original The!Cart was delivered with a rather cheap shell in order to keep the overall price low.
-Sven Pink from the A.B.B.U.C. created a first version of a new 3D printed shell back in 2015, but it was never officially released to the public.
+The original "The!Cart" was delivered with a cheap shell to keep the price low.
+Sven Pink from the ABBUC created the first version of a new 3D-printed shell 2015, but it was never officially released.
 Only one prototype was printed back then, which I own.
 Click on the images to see them in full resolution.

-Sven was lacking the time to and I was lacking the skills and equipment to continue the design.
+Sven lacked the time, and I lacked the skills and equipment to continue the design.
 So I decided to release the files in 2016 in their current state.
-Then Bernhard obtained his own 3D printer and started improving the models and creating shells.
+Then Bernhard obtained his 3D printer and started improving the models and creating shells.

-Click here to download the OpenSCAD (".scad") and stereo lithography (".stl") files for printing your own shell for the first version of "The!Cart".
-If you manage to get usable results and maybe create improved versions of the model, I'd be happy to add pictures of your shells here update the download accordingly.
-You can also visit the corresponding The!Cart Shell thread on AtariAge for questions and feedback.
-Here's the video on how to move the PCB from the old shell into a new 3D printed shell.
+Click here to download the OpenSCAD (".scad") and stereolithography (".stl") files for printing your shell for the first version of "The!Cart".
+If you get usable results and maybe create improved versions of the model, I'd be happy to add pictures of your shells here and update the download accordingly.
+You can also visit the corresponding "The!Cart" Shell thread on AtariAge for questions and feedback.
+Here's the video on how to move the PCB from the old shell into a new 3D-printed shell.

 The!Cart V2 Shells

 For the second version of "The!Cart" we provided a 3D print shell from the beginning.
-Click here to download the OpenSCAD (".scad") and stereo lithography (".stl") files for printing your own shell.
-You can also visit the corresponding The!Cart Shell thread on AtariAge for questions and feedback.
+Click here to download the OpenSCAD (".scad") and stereolithography (".stl") files for printing your shell.
+You can also visit the corresponding "The!Cart" Shell thread on AtariAge for questions and feedback.

-The!Cart V2 fits into an Atari 400 and Atari 800 completely, so the lid can be closed.
-In the pictures below you can see the V2 shell on the left, the V1 shell on the right.
+The!Cart V2 completely fits into an Atari 400 and Atari 800, so the lid can be closed.
+The pictures below show the V2 shell on the left and the V1 shell on the right.

-And for those who still prefer classic Atari 800 style shell, I recommend having a look at Wolfsoft's blog.
-The "CX4042" label for that mod is included in the shell download.
+And for those who still prefer the classic Atari-800-style shell, I recommend looking at Wolfsoft's blog.
+The "CX4042" label for that mod and the other two shell labels provided by Mr. Robot are included in the shell download.